Juju26/smart-goggles/README.md

+<h1 align="center">Smart Goggles codebase</h1>

+##overview

 This project aims to help visually challenged people for recognizing persons in front to give them better understanding of their surroundings.
-The summary of the progress made related with our objective are as follows:

 Design a goggle that holds the camera which is connected to the controller.